7eventy7/Team-Fortress-Discord-Directory/README.md

 > *Item trading, market discussions, and economy talk*

 ### **TF2 Trading Server:** https://discord.gg/wDchmDT8RS
-A general trading server with dedicated channels for different trade types, making it easy to find what you are looking for.
+A trading server with dedicated channels for different trade types, making it easy to find what you are looking for.

 --